How To: Remove Caulk

 Though caulk often lasts for years, it doesn’t stick around forever.
 If yours has become discolored, has developed cracks, or has begun to separate, it’s time for a new application.
 Before you can lay down a new bead, however, you must get rid of the caulk that’s already in place.
 Though it’s not overwhelmingly difficult to remove caulk, the job can be tedious.
 In any case, it’s best to know what type of sealant you’re dealing with.
 So before doing anything else, inspect the caulk to determine whether it’s silicone- or water-based.
 While silicone-based caulk is rubbery and somewhat stretchable, the water-based stuff is considerably harder and tends to chip away.
 Some caulk removers work on both types; others only work with one or the other.
 Avoid a return trip to the store and be mindful of what you’re purchasing.

 Having properly ventilated the work area, be sure to follow any other safety tips specified in the printed instructions for your chosen caulk remover.
+(Goo-Gone makes a popular, multi-purpose variety that you can order online.)
 Once ready, proceed to apply the product to the caulk you wish to remove, and then—wait.
 The caulk remover, rather than making the sealant magically disappear, simply softens it.
 In most cases, the longer you let the chemical remover sit, the softer and more pliable the caulk becomes.
 Allow at least four hours.
 Note that a typical bottle of caulk remover usually covers about 20 or 30 linear feet of caulk.

-With the caulk now soft, address it either with a caulk remover tool or a utility knife.
+With the caulk now soft, address it either with a caulk remover tool (like this one) or a simple utility knife.
 Be careful with the latter, as there’s a danger of scraping the material on either side of the caulk bead.
 If the remover did its job, the caulk ought to come off rather easily.
 For any lingering residue, particularly in crevices, use a toothbrush or putty knife.

 Sometimes those last vestiges of caulk can be remarkably stubborn.
 If you’re up against some caulk that won’t quit, one option is to cover the leftover caulk with alcohol-soaked rags, leaving them in place for a couple of days.
 Want a more direct method?
 Use either a heat gun or a hair dryer.
 With either, take care not to overheat the adjacent material (plastic, in particular, can be vulnerable to high temperatures).
 The leftover caulk, exposed to heat, finally ought to soften to the point where you can remove it with a removal tool, razor, brush or putty knife.